Does Your Dishwasher Keep Stopping Mid Cycle? 6 Causes

 - The door latch is damaged: like any other electrical component, a dishwasher door latch also wears out over time.
-If your dishwasher’s door closes but the latch won’t activate, it’s probably faulty or just worn out.
+If your dishwasher’s door closes, but the latch won’t activate, it’s probably faulty or just worn out.
 In that case, it would be best to replace the latch.
-Ensure you refer to your dishwasher user manual while at it as door latches can be pretty tricky to remove and replace.
+Ensure you refer to your dishwasher user manual while at it, as door latches can be pretty tricky to remove and replace.

 - Worn-out or damaged dishwasher door seal: the door gasket is the rubber fit around your dishwasher’s door.
-It provides a watertight seal and when it’s worn out, ripped or damaged in any way prevents the door from shutting tight.
+It provides a watertight seal and when it’s worn out, ripped, or damaged in any way prevents the door from shutting tight.
 Inspect it for damage and if you notice any, have it replaced to fix the problem.

-A Tripped Fuse
+#2 A Tripped Fuse

-So, if the door seems to be in perfect working condition and your dishwasher has never stopped mid-cycle before, the issue might be just a tripped fuse.
+So, if the door seems to be in perfect working condition and your dishwasher has never stopped like this before, the issue might be just a tripped fuse.
 Fixing it is as simple as resetting the breaker.

 To confirm whether your dishwasher stopped due to a tripped breaker, check whether your dishwasher status indicator lights are on, or try powering other appliances in your kitchen.

-Blown Thermal Fuse
+#3 Blown Thermal Fuse

-When the fuse detects extreme heat, it automatically trips to prevent motor damage consequently causing your dishwasher to stop mid-cycle.
-Note, once it blows, a thermal fuse needs replacing.
+When the fuse detects extreme heat, it automatically trips to prevent motor damage, consequently causing your dishwasher to stop mid-cycle.
+Please note that once it blows, a thermal fuse needs replacing.

 Check whether it’s blown to determine whether it’s the culprit behind your dishwasher woes.
-Besides overheating, a faulty thermal fuse could also be as a result of:
+Besides overheating, a faulty thermal fuse could also be a result of:

 - Water leaks: a damaged or broken dishwasher pump may leak water on the electrical elements causing the fuse to short circuit.

-- Faulty dishwasher components: besides a damaged pump, a faulty heating element can also short circuit the thermal fuse, causing your dishwasher to stop.
+- Faulty dishwasher components: besides a damaged pump, a faulty heating element can also short-circuit the thermal fuse, causing your dishwasher to stop.

 - Worn out or damaged internal wiring: when the integrity of your dishwasher’s wiring is compromised, maybe due to wear and tear, or physical damage, it can short circuit your thermal fuse if it comes into contact with the frame.
-Check and replace any worn out, frayed, or physically damaged wires in your dishwasher to solve the problem.
+Check and replace any worn-out, frayed, or physically damaged wires in your dishwasher to solve the problem.
 While at it, inspect the terminal block for damage or wear and tear as it can also trip the thermal fuse, or even trip your circuit breaker.